 - National accessibility legislation consultation

 From July 2016-February 2017, the Government of Canada consulted with Canadians on planned national accessibility legislation.
-The key findings report, Creating new national accessibility legislation: What we learned from Canadians, was published in August.
+The key findings report, Creating new federal accessibility legislation: What we learned from Canadians, was published in August.
 Based on the feedback, the government will be focusing on six priorities: employment; physical access to buildings and other public spaces; transportation by air, train, ferry and buses; program and service delivery; information and communications; and procurement of goods and services.

 - Nova Scotia passes accessibility legislation